Prepare your English for Travel

 Going on holiday soon?
-Wondering how to fast brush up your English for travel?
-I have some cool tips for you in a new episode of the ‘Figure Out English’ podcast!
+Wondering how to brush up your English fast?
+I have some cool tips for you!

 Tip 1: Learn some basic phrases in the language of the country you are going to